Table of Contents

 Early Navigation Techniques: Reading the Sky and Sea

-- Wind and Currents: Developing sophisticated knowledge of prevailing winds (like the trade winds and monsoons) and ocean currents (like the Gulf Stream) to plan efficient routes and predict travel times.
+- Wind and Ocean Currents: Knowledge of prevailing winds—like the trade winds and monsoons—and ocean currents such as the Gulf Stream allowed sailors to optimize routes and estimate travel times.
+Understanding seasonal variations was crucial to avoid dangerous storms and navigate efficiently.

 The Role of Celestial Charts and Early Instruments

-- Cameras Obscura and Sundials: Used for determining direction and time of day, essential for maintaining course and calculating longitude (though imprecisely until the chronometer).
+- Cameras Obscura and Sundials: Used for determining direction and time of day, these tools were vital for maintaining a course and making longitude calculations.
+However, longitude determination remained imprecise until the invention of accurate timekeepers.

 The Transition to Cartography: Mapping the Known World